 Visa hopes this enhancement will help to alleviate consumers’ complaints that chip card transactions take longer than magnetic strip transactions.

 Mobile payments are not a new trend in payment processing; however, a study by Juniper Research says that 1.5 billion mobile “wallets” will be in use globally by 2018.
 This would include approximately 1 in 5 phones.
 By having a mobile wallet, consumers no longer need to carry with them credit cards, ID’s, or event tickets.
 Coupons are now digital, as well as loyalty programs.
 These can all be merged into one, synchronized space.
-Speak with a reputable payment processor like Collective POS to understand if your payment options are up to date.

 With online shopping being the norm these days, more and more merchants are creating their own mobile apps.
 This allows new ease in shopping and payments from anywhere, and encourages shopper loyalty.
 More than 20 percent of Starbuck’s mobile transactions take place through their app.